Sketching for Sequential Change-Point Detection: Abstract

 \section{Abstract}

-We study sequential change-point detection using sketches (linear projections) of high-dimensional signal vectors, by presenting the sketching procedures that are derived based on the generalized likelihood ratio statistic.
-We consider both fixed and time-varying projections, and derive theoretical approximations to two fundamental performance metrics: the average run length (ARL) and the expected detection delay (EDD); these approximations are shown to be highly accurate by numerical simulations.
-We also characterize the performance of the procedure when the projection is a Gaussian random projection or a sparse 0-1 matrix (in particular, an expander graph).
-Finally, we demonstrate the good performance of the sketching performance using simulation and real-data examples on solar flare detection and failure detection in power networks.
+We study sequential change-point detection procedures based on linear sketches of high-dimensional signal vectors using generalized likelihood ratio (GLR) statistics.
+The GLR statistics allow for an unknown post-change mean that represents an anomaly or novelty.
+We consider both fixed and time-varying projections, derive theoretical approximations to two fundamental performance metrics: the average run length (ARL) and the expected detection delay (EDD); these approximations are shown to be highly accurate by numerical simulations. \yang{We further characterize the relative performance measure of the sketching procedure compared to that without sketching and show that there can be little performance loss when the signal strength is sufficiently large, and enough number of sketches are used.} Finally, we demonstrate the good performance of sketching procedures using simulation and real-data examples on solar flare detection and failure detection in power networks.